wendy2003888/search_imdb/README.md

 - Gurantee the data accuracy.

 Cons:
-- Slow
+- Slow.

 Option 2: Asynchronous crawling.

 Pros:
-- Faster processing
+- Faster processing.

 Option 3: Multithread
 Pros:
 - Improve the processing speed ot next level.
+Cons：
+- More complex design, coding, testing and debugging.
+- Potential deadlocks.
+- May introduce bugs due to a bad design.

 Prefer to use asynchronous crawling for faster processing.
 Can update to multithread later.